 - August 9, 2015

 In our previous blog post we discussed a few things that might be damaging your teeth without you realizing it.
 This time around we’re going to talk about some stuff you might already be doing that’s great for your teeth.
-If you don’t already know them then you will soon!
+If you don’t already know these tooth protection tips, then you will soon!

 Tip #1: Chewing Gum?